Select your indicator

 You can decide to view per piece or per kg.

-Per piece tells tells you the environmental impact of an individual product, making it ideal for comparing items sold or used as single units.
+Per piece tells you the environmental impact of an individual product, making it ideal for comparing items sold or used as single units.

 Per kg tells you the environmental impact based on weight, useful for bulk materials or products sold by mass.